joshnsolomon/paragraph/README.md

 # paragraph
 ___________

-Prints matched string inside file, but returns the entire paragraph instead of just the line.
+Prints paragraph of matched string inside a text file

 ```
-paragraph [string] [path]
+paragraph [string]
 ```

-If you put the path in quotes (for example "*.txt") it will search recursively through subdirectories.
+Tt will search recursively through subdirectories and print paragraph from any .txt file.

 Should also highlight matching word.